Maliq & D'Essentials: 2007-08: Free Your Mind

 In early 2007, Maliq & D'Essentials released their sophomore record, Free Your Mind with a hit single entitled "Heaven"; followed by "Beri Cinta Waktu" as a second single not long after.
 Two more noteworthy achievements happened during this particular time.
 The first was being awarded Best Jazz Album for Free Your Mind in the 2008 AMI Awards.
 The second was a soundtrack for a major motion picture.
-Thus, two singles from Free Your Mind (Repackaged) (released early 2008) "Dia" and "Kau Yang Bisa", became the original soundtrack for the movie Claudia/Jasmine.
+Thus, two singles from Free Your Mind (Repackaged) (released in early 2008) "Dia" and "Kau Yang Bisa", became the original soundtrack for the movie Claudia/Jasmine.
 In August 2008, they also performed a concert at Brisbane, Australia to entertain Indonesian students who are in the country.